dvernooy/dvernooy.github.io/_embedded/02-obdii.md

 And here is a picture of how my software responds to the initialization

 ![]({{ site.url }}/assets/images/projects/OBD2/got_55.jpg)
-*Oh Bee Dee, Oh Bee Dah, Life goes on, yeah!!! .... got Hex 55, Its alive*
+*Oh Bee Dee, Oh Bee Dah, Life goes on, yeah!!!
+Got Hex 55, its alive*

 #### OBD2 PIDs (parameter IDs)
 You can read about parameter IDs (PIDs) & diagnostic trouble codes (DTCs) in a number of places.
 [Wikipedia](https://en.wikipedia.org/wiki/OBD-II_PIDs) has a list of many of the PIDs.
 The documentation is good, so I won't regurgitate much of it here.